Responsible Energy Briefing: When molecules can't move

 How many million barrels a day transit the Strait of Hormuz?
 How much of global LNG supply is at risk?
 What does OPEC spare capacity look like?
 How quickly can shale producers ramp up?

-Energy security is widely discussed as if it were primarily a question of resource abundance — how much exists, where it is, and who controls it.
-The Hormuz crisis has exposed something more fundamental: resilience depends not on the scale of the resource — how much is produced or where it sits — but on whether it can be extracted, processed, transported and delivered when normal routes fail.
-The chokepoints are rarely where people expect them — and there are more of them than most energy security planning ever identifies.
+Energy security is widely discussed as if it were primarily a question of resource abundance: how much exists, where it is, and who controls it.
+The Hormuz crisis has exposed something more fundamental.
+Resilience depends not on the scale of the resource, how much is produced or where it sits, but on whether it can be extracted, processed, transported and delivered when normal routes fail.
+The chokepoints are rarely where people expect them.
+There are more of them than most energy security planning ever identifies.

 This distinction matters enormously for how energy companies invest, and how investors, banks, insurers and policymakers assess risk.
 It also reframes what responsible energy security planning requires.